vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 Or if the ground for its non-Vedic character is the injunction of sacraments other than the Vedic ones, 78
 AGAMA PRAUINYAM
-the ground is inappropriate, because of the circular argument it involves: only if the non-Vedic character of Pancarätra Sastra is proved, it is proved that these sacraments arc rcally different; and if the latter is proved, it is proved that Pañcaratra Sastra is nonVedic.
+the ground is inappropriate, because of the circular argument it involves: only if the non-Vedic character of Pancarātra Sastra is proved, it is proved that these sacraments arc rcally different; and if the latter is proved, it is proved that Pañcaratra Sastra is nonVedic.
-Moreover, the ground is either that the Pancarătra sacraments are different from all Vedic sacraments, or that they are different from some Vedic sacraments.
+Moreover, the ground is either that the Pancarātra sacraments are different from all Vedic sacraments, or that they are different from some Vedic sacraments.
 Not the latter alternative, for this would mean that the sacrament of Initiation ctc. is non-Vedic because it is different from the sacrament of Tonsure; nor the first alternative, because it does not escape the said defect? for the sacrament of Initiation is not different from all
 Vedic sacraments; and we have said that the difference (of Pañcarātra sacraments) from Vedic sacraments is disproved on the ground that Pañcarātra Sastra is Vedic.
 93\.
 The objection202 that Pancarātra is outside the Veda, because like the Pasupata Tantra it is not included among the fourteen sciences which are held to be authoritative of dharma, would also have an occasional application to the texts of the Bharata and Rāmāyaṇa composed by Dvaipayana and Valmiki.
 94\.
 The objection that Pañicarātra is non-Vedic because it is rejected by the blessed Badarayana is incorrect.
 For how could the blessed Dvaipayana 20 be thought to reject the Bhagavata doctrine, while he himself is a supreme Bhagavata, model for all the world?
 It was he who said, "This has been extracted from the Bharata in its full length of one hundredAGAMA PRAMANYAM
 79
 thousand Slokas after it had been churned with the stick of thought, as butter is extracted from curds, and curds from milk, the Brahmin from the bipeds, the Aranyaka from the Vedas, and the amṛta from the herbs this Maho panisada which is consistent with the four Vedas and the demonstrations of Sarpkhya.and Yoga is called the Pañcaratra.
 This is bliss, this is brahman, this is the summum bonum.
-Being consistent with Rk, Yajuh and Saman and the Atharvängirasas, this discipline will of a certainty be authoritative."+
+Being consistent with Rk, Yajuh and Saman and the Atharvāngirasas, this discipline will of a certainty be authoritative."+
 And in the Bhismaparvan too: "Brahmins, Ksatriyas, Vaisyas and Sūdras as described are all to worship, serve and honour Madhava according to the Satvata ritual that has been promulgated by Samkarṣaṇa, at the end of the Dvapara age and the beginning of the Kali age."205
 Also in the Santiparavan: "Certainly, the Vaisnava must undergo Consecration with all effort: for Hari will be particularly graceful to one who has been consecrated and to no one else.
 One should consecrate a Brahmin in spring, a Ksatriya in summer, a Vaisya in the autumn, a Sudra in winter, a woman in the rainy season according to the Pañcarātra doctrine."206 And likewise: "It has been made commensurate with the four Vedas on the great
 Mountain Meru."20